d8vela/rmsd_ab/README.md

 # Notes

-All PDB files used as input must be consistent in numbering using 1 to last residue for chains L and H.
+All PDB files used as input must be consistent in numbering using 1 to the last residue for chains L and H.

 # Example Execution: